MirkoBicchierai/Deep_Learning_Application_Labs/LAB_4/README.md

 </details>
 <br>
 <details>
-<summary style="font-weight: bold; padding: 5px; border-radius: 5px; border: 1px solid black;">🔍 Auto Encoder model with FGSM as augmentation at training time with a random epsilon between 0.01 and 0.15 </summary>
+<summary style="font-weight: bold; padding: 5px;">🔍 Auto Encoder model with FGSM as augmentation at training time with a random epsilon between 0.01 and 0.15 </summary>
 <br>

 <table>